 \subsection{Novel View Synthesis}

-Introduced by \cite{mildenhall2021nerf}, NeRF has sparked novel view synthesis task with its photo-realistic rendering quality and view-dependent modeling effects.
-Utilizing classical volume rendering equations, it trains a coordinate-based MLP to encode scene geometry and radiance information, mapping directly from positionally encoded positions and viewing directions.
-To ease the computational load of dense sampling process and forward through deep MLP layers, researchers have resorted to various hybrid-feature grid representations, akin to `caching' intermediate latent features for final rendering. ~\cite{liu2020neural,yu2021plenoctrees,fridovich2022plenoxels,sun2022direct,chen2022tensorf,muller2022instant,xu2023grid,xiangli2023assetfield}.
+NeRF methods~\cite{mildenhall2021nerf} have revolutionized the novel view synthesis task with their photorealistic rendering and view-dependent modeling effects.
+By leveraging classical volume rendering equations, NeRF trains a coordinate-based MLP to encode scene geometry and radiance, mapping directly from positionally encoded spatial coordinates and viewing directions.
+To ease the computational load of dense sampling process and forward through deep MLP layers, researchers have resorted to various hybrid-feature grid representations, akin to `caching' intermediate latent features for final rendering ~\cite{liu2020neural,yu2021plenoctrees,fridovich2022plenoxels,sun2022direct,chen2022tensorf,muller2022instant,xu2023grid,xiangli2023assetfield}.
 Multi-resolution hash encoding~\cite{muller2022instant} is commonly chosen as the default backbone for many recent advancements due to its versatility for enabling fast and efficient rendering, encoding scene details at various granularities~\cite{turki2024pynerf, li2023neuralangelo, reiser2024binary} and extended supports for LOD renderings~\cite{xu2023vr,barron2023zip}.

 Recently, 3D-GS~\cite{kerbl20233d} has ignited a revolution in the field by employing anisotropic 3D Gaussians to represent scenes, achieving state-of-the-art rendering quality and speed.
 Subsequent studies have rapidly expanded 3D-GS into diverse downstream applications beyond static 3D reconstruction, sparking a surge of extended applications to 3D generative modeling~\cite{tang2023dreamgaussian,liang2023luciddreamer,tang2024lgm}, physical simulation~\cite{xie2023physgaussian,feng2024gaussian}, dynamic modeling~\cite{luiten2023dynamic,yang2023deformable,huang2023sc}, SLAMs~\cite{yugay2023gaussian,keetha2023splatam}, and autonomous driving scenes~\cite{jiang2024vr, yan2024street,zhou2023drivinggaussian}, etc. Despite the impressive rendering quality and speed of 3D-GS, its ability to sustain stable real-time rendering with rich content is hampered by the accompanying rise in resource costs.
 This limitation hampers its practicality in speed-demanding applications, such as gaming in open-world environments and other immersive experiences, particularly for large indoor and outdoor scenes with computation-restricted devices.